ks927/codeks/_posts/2019-02-01-native-modules.markdown

 categories: [React Native, iOS]
 ---

-# Native Modules
+# Using Native Modules to Keep Users Logged In

 Let's say you're re-writing your iOS application in React Native and pushing the update live in a few days.
 In order to keep users logged in, each codebase checks for a session stored in their individual local storage system. iOS uses NSUserDefaults and React Native uses AsyncStorage.
 However, when a user downloads the update, nothing is going to be stored in AsyncStorage.
 Thus, they will be forced to log back in - not an ideal user experience.

 Fortunately, React Native has a built-in way to communicate with iOS/Android native code.
 I will start with iOS.
 Though intimidating at first, it is a fairly simple process.
 Here is what we will need:

-- A bridge from iOS to connect to NSUserDefaults
+- A bridge from the iOS codebase in Objective-C
 - A way to access that bridge in React Native

 Read the [Native Module Docs](https://facebook.github.io/react-native/docs/native-modules-ios) to skip this paragraph.
 In my example, my header file will be named UserToken, and it will import and extend the RCTBridgeModule to expose the class we need.